AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 Well, this could be due to a number of reasons:
 - For the autorunner version: was anyone on the Realm during that time?
 If there was no one, then the bot will not autorun the list during that time.
 - Did you accidentally kick the account responsible for keeping track of the Realm?
 Did you decide to change which Realm a "Realm" is using?
 Try relinking it via `/config link-realm`!
 - Did it spit out an error?
-I'll (or whoever is running the instance of your bot) already have the error and more information, so don't worry about that.
+I'll already have the error and more information, so don't worry about that.

 ### There's a user called "Account with XUID (insert numbers here)" on the list.
 Who's that?